-[As part of the annual report of charges and compensation, registrants are required to provide their current operating charges that may be applicable to their clients' accounts.
+[As part of the annual report of charges and compensation, registrants are required to provide their current operating charges the may be applicable to their clients' accounts.
+For the purposes of this sample document, we are not providing such a list.] may be applicable to their clients' accounts.
 For the purposes of this sample document, we are not providing such a list.]